top of page

 In 2021, we formed a housing task force to research housing solutions in north Spokane County.

 Village Cohousing Works was formed to address that need.
+We're preventing homelessness, one home at a time.

 Minimalistic Photography of a Roof